madetech/data-tech-reviews/articles/iceberg/iceberg.md

 > An atomic swap of one table metadata file for another provides the basis for serializable isolation.
 Readers use the snapshot that was current when they load the table metadata and are not affected by changes until they refresh and pick up a new metadata location.

 If the metadata (or specifically the list of snapshots, see the next section for more detail) is no longer concurrent (i.e. does not have the same state as the one fetched when the write began) at point of commit, the writer process must recalculate the new metadata state against the current version, and try to commit this change again.
 How difficult this is depends on the change being written, and the isolation level which it requires, and is out of scope of this article.

+The success of concurrent write operations also depends on the isolation level in a table.
+Apache Iceberg supports two isolation levels: serializable and snapshot.
+By default, the isolation level is serializable but can be changed to snapshot.

+> “While serializable is the strongest isolation level in databases, snapshot isolation is beneficial for environments with many concurrent writers.
+The serializable isolation level guarantees that an ongoing UPDATE/DELETE/MERGE operation fails if a concurrent transaction commits a new file that might contain rows matching the condition used in UPDATE/DELETE/MERGE.
+For example, if there is an ongoing update on a subset of rows and a concurrent transaction adds a new file with records that potentially match the update condition, the update operation must fail under the serializable isolation but can still commit under the snapshot isolation.”

 ### Speed